Couponing can save us a lot of money over time. But high-value coupons add up faster than you can say, “I love free.”

 Groceries represent a large part of household budgets, and couponing can reduce this spending significantly.
 Keep your eyes open down shopping aisles, and use these tips to help you find coupons for free product.

-How have you had success getting coupons for free products?
+How have you had success in getting coupons for free products?